Raghavi94/Raghavi94-github.io-first-template/README.md

 # firsttemplate-wishes
-This code shows the simple wishes template I made using html and css.
+This code shows the simple wishes template I made using html and internal css.